The NDSS is administered by Diabetes Australia

 Things to remember

-Flash GM and CGM devices are great tools to help you manage your diabetes – but you still need to be in the driver’s seat.
+CGM devices are great tools to help you manage your diabetes – but you still need to be in the driver’s seat.
 Work with your diabetes health professionals to get the best out of using your device.

-Flash GM and CGM devices are subsidised through the NDSS
+CGM devices are subsidised through the NDSS

 This is available for all people living with type 1 diabetes.
 But children and young people under the age of 21 can access them at no cost from their local pharmacy.